Sunday, April 5, 2020

 From Resolver, the Veruca Salt album that Post released on her own, I chose "Same Person," "Wet Suit," "Yeah Man," "Imperfectly," "Officially Dead" and "Hellraiser" as I think they are the best of the bunch.

 And then it was simply a matter of weaving the songs together to make a nice 12-track album.
 To my ears, this is a better result than the two albums that were released.
-I like the alternating of lead vocalists and the combination of hard rock and power pop that was Veruca Salt's signature.
+I like the alternating lead vocalists and the combination of hard rock and power pop that was Veruca Salt's signature.

 Since Veruca Salt used plays on Beatles titles as well as some song references, I did the same here by titling it Rub Her Soul.
 For a cover, I found this image of boot prints by Gavin Turk and added the titles.